nathanrayburn/crypto_labo2/rapport.md

 ---
 The next step is to find sigma for the second message.

-We can take our initial formula and isolate sigma.
+We can take our MAC formula and isolate sigma.

 $$
 \text{{MAC = }} \sum_{i=0}^{n} m_i \cdot v + \sigma \mod p
 $$

-Here is sigma isolated.
+Here is sigma isolated :

 $$
 \sigma = \left( \text{MAC} - \sum_{i=0}^{n} m_i \cdot v \right) \mod p
 $$
 ---

 The issue is that we don't have mi, we must find an equivalent for it.
 We can do so by using a formula that we have used previously.

+We can find an equivalent by using our previous formula to find sigma :

 $$
 \sigma = \left( c1\_blocks[0] - m1\_blocks[0] \right) \mod p
 $$
-By isolating our message we get this.
+By isolating our message we get this :
 $$
 m1\_blocks[0] = \left( c1\_blocks[0] - \sigma \right) \mod p
 $$
+So this is for a single block.

-Now we can generalize it for the sum of mi.
+Now we can generalize it for all blocks of our message mi :

 $$
 \sum_{i=0}^{n} m_i = \left( \sum_{i=0}^{n} c_i - \sigma \right) \mod p